Enumeration of plane unicuspidal curves of any genus via tropical geometry: Abstract

 \section{Abstract}

-We enumerate complex plane curves of any given degree and genus having one cusp and nodes as their singularities and matching appropriately many point constraints.
-The solution is obtained via the tropical enumerative geometry: We establish a correspondence between the algebraic curves in count and certain plane tropical curves and compute how many algebraic curves tropicalize to a given tropical curve.
-To enumerate these tropical curve, we provide a version of Mikhalkin's lattice path algorithm.
-The same approach enumerates unicuspidal curves of any divisor class and genus on many other toric surfaces.
-We also demonstrate how to enumerate real plane cuspidal curves.
+We enumerate complex curves on toric surfaces of any given degree and genus, having a single cusp and nodes as their singularities, and matching appropriately many point constraints.
+The solution is obtained via tropical enumerative geometry.
+The same technique applies to enumeration of real plane cuspidal curves: We show that, for any fixed $r\ge1$ and $d\ge2r+3$, there exists a generic real $2r$-dimensional linear family of plane curves of degree $d$ in which the number of real $r$-cuspidal curves is asymptotically comparable with the total number of complex $r$-cuspidal curves in the family, as $d\to\infty$.